-The James Clark Institute previously released one full-length album, two EPs as well as an advance 7” vinyl single (2013), which features two Moe Berg produced songs – “Company Hearse” / “I Don’t Leave The Radio On Anymore” – both included on the new ‘Yesterday’s Misadventures’ full-length album.
+The James Clark Institute has previously released one full-length album, two EPs as well as an advance 7” vinyl single (2013), which features two Moe Berg produced songs – “Company Hearse” / “I Don’t Leave The Radio On Anymore” – both included on the ‘Yesterday’s Misadventures’ full-length album.

 The debut JCI EP, ‘Home Is Where the Heart Attack Is’, was written and recorded during down time between drumming obligations for Clark in 2004.
 The record charted on Canadian campus radio and reached #3 on the pop album charts on mp3.com.au (based in Australia), upon its release.
 James followed it up with the full-length ‘Sideshow Unattraction’ in 2008.
 Charting on campus radio, ‘Sideshow Unattraction’ was distributed by the USA indie label Not Lame Recordings until their demise in 2011.
-That same year, James released ‘Son of a Sideshow’ EP.
+That same year, James released the ‘Son of a Sideshow’ EP.
 It featured tracks that were recorded during the ‘Sideshow Unattraction’ sessions, but were previously unreleased.
 Both albums are a theatrical, esoteric journey into a world of carnival illusion, heartbreak, melancholy, wit and bitter double entendre.